mrismanaziz/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## How does Darth Vader like his toast?
+On the dark side.